zeapoz/xrpl/SPEC.md

 ### ZG-CONFORMANCE-026

-    The test client should send a valid mtVALIDATORLIST message, with both master and signature public keys, correctly serializing a manifest and validator blob.
+    A synthetic node sends a mtVALIDATORLIST message with both master and signature public keys, correctly serializing a manifest and validator blob to the node.
+To verify the node has received the message, another synthetic node awaits a mtVALIDATORLISTCOLLECTION message from the node with the same validator blob sent by the first synthetic node in its mtVALIDATORLIST message.
-    The create is done, but the result is not yet checked.
-That will be done in a future task/PR.

     <>
-    <- mtVALIDATORLIST sent with master and signing public keys and a correctly serialized manifest and validator blob.
+    -> mtVALIDATORLIST with master and signing public keys and a correctly serialized manifest and validator blob.

+    Assert: sequence number in the validator list and public key in the validator match what was sent.

 ## Performance